 Darkest Brown or Medium Brown: Which Shade Is Right For You?

-• If you are darkening your hair, you can go up to any shade you like, but stylists recommend only going two shades above your own.
-If your hair is a light blonde color, taking it to black will likely wash out your complexion.
-The best way to darken your hair to the desired level is to do it one shade at a time.
+- If you are darkening your hair, you can go down to any shade you like.
+However, if your hair is a light blonde color, taking it straight to black might wash out your complexion.
+Dramatically darkening bleached hair requires a specific ‘color fill’ process to replace missing warm pigments and prevent your hair from turning muddy or green.
+So, it is best done by a professional.

-• There are precautions and steps you must take if you already have color-treated hair.
-If you lighten your hair to a lighter shade than your original color, applying a lighter shade still will not give you results that are any different.
+- There are precautions and steps you must take if you already have color-treated hair.
+Remember the golden rule: color cannot lift artificial color.
+If you have already dyed your hair, applying a lighter hair dye over it will not lighten it; you must use a color remover or bleach.

 Coloring your hair and changing your look is always exciting, but you need to be careful to use the best products to keep your hair healthy and supple.
 If you get your hair colored at a salon by a professional, they can show you the color shade chart and help you determine the best hair color for you.